MicrosoftDocs/mooncaketest/articles/documentdb/documentdb-automation-region-management.md

 ## <a id="remove-region-documentdb-account"></a>Task: Remove Region from a DocumentDB account

-DocumentDB has the capability to [distribute your data globally][distribute-globally] across various [Azure regions](https://azure.microsoft.com/regions/).
-The instructions in this section describe how to remove a region from an existing DocumentDB account with Azure CLI and Resource Manager Templates.
-This can be accomplished using Azure CLI with or without Resource Manager templates.
+DocumentDB has the capability to [distribute your data globally][distribute-globally] across various [Azure regions](https://azure.microsoft.com/regions/#services).
+The instructions in this section describe how to remove a region from an existing DocumentDB account with Azure CLI 1.0 and Resource Manager Templates.
+This can be accomplished using Azure CLI 1.0 with or without Resource Manager templates.

-### <a id="remove-region-documentdb-account-cli"></a> Remove Region to a DocumentDB account using Azure CLI without Resource Manager templates
+### <a id="remove-region-documentdb-account-cli"></a> Remove Region to a DocumentDB account using Azure CLI 1.0 without Resource Manager templates

-To remove a region from an existing DocumentDB account, the command below can be executed with Azure CLI.
+To remove a region from an existing DocumentDB account, the command below can be executed with Azure CLI 1.0.
 The "locations" array should contain only the regions that are to remain after the removal of the region. **The omitted location will be removed from the DocumentDB account**.
 Enter the following command in the command prompt.

 One of the regions must have a failoverPriority value of 0 to indicate that this region be kept as the [write region for the DocumentDB account][scaling-globally].
 The failover priority values must be unique amongst the locations and the highest failover priority value must be less than the total number of regions.